Smoky Keto Homemade BBQ Sauce

 In the summertime, there’s nothing quite like a big ‘ol plate of BBQ chicken.
 But what’s a keto follower to do when most BBQ sauces are loaded with sugar?
-Make some homemade keto BBQ sauce, of course!
+Make some homemade Smoky Keto BBQ sauce, of course!

 Ingredients in this homemade BBQ sauce